curranvince/OOAD-Projects/Project7/README.md

 Download the .zip for your system (PC/Mac) from the releases section of /OOAD-Projects
 Extract the zip and run the included .exe/.app

+Mac Users:
+The game will fail to open initially becuase Apple cannot 'check that theres no malicious content'
+You can go to Security and Privacy to allow the app through anyway
+We promise there is nothing malicious

 Alternate Web Version:
 https://play.unity.com/mg/other/soulkeeper_webgl